 When a PEA mining schedule is developed, the three resource classifications can be combined into a single tonnage value.
 However in the resource statement the M+I+I cannot be totaled.
 A bit contradictory.

-With regards to the M&I tonnage, it appears to me that companies are most interested in what part of their resource meets the M&I threshold but are not as interested in how the tonnage is split between Measured and Indicated.
-It seems that M&I are largely being treated the same.
-Since both Measured and Indicated resources can be used in the feasibility economic analysis, does it matter if the split is 100% Measured (Proven) or 100% Indicated (Probable)?
+It appears to me that companies are more interested in what resource tonnage meets the M+I threshold but are not as concerned about the tonnage split between Measured and Indicated.
+It seems that M+I are largely being viewed the same.
+Since both Measured and Indicated resources can be used in a feasibility economic analysis, does it matter if the tonnage is 100% Measured (Proven) or 100% Indicated (Probable)?

 The NI 43-101 and CIM guidelines provide definitions for Measured and Indicated resources but do not specify any different treatment like they do for the Inferred resources.

 Relationship between Mineral Reserves and Mineral Resources (CIM Definition Standards).

 Payback Period and Measured Resource

 In my past experience with feasibility studies, some people applied a rule-of-thumb that the majority of the tonnage mined during the payback period must consist of Measure resource (i.e. Proven reserve).

 The goal was to reduce project risk by ensuring the production tonnage providing the capital recovery is based on the resource with the highest certainty.

 Generally I do not see this requirement used often, although I am not aware of what everyone is doing in every study.
 I realize there is a cost, and possibly a significant cost, to convert Indicated resource to Measured so there may be some hesitation in this approach.
 Hence it seems to be simpler for everyone to view the Measured and Indicated tonnages the same way.